evaafi/evaa-go-sdk/README.md

 #### Price

-The [price](/price) package is a tool to receive and package prices obtained from oracles used in a selected pool.
+The [price](/price) package is a tool to get and package prices obtained from oracles used in a selected pool.

 #### Principal